 - low blood pressure and weak pulse because the volume of blood your heart is pumping is reduced

-- electrocardiogram to assess the heartbeat
+- an electrocardiogram to assess your heartbeat

-Your doctor will also drain the fluid from your pericardial sac, typically with a needle in a procedure called pericardiocentesis.
-A more invasive procedure called a thoracotomy may be performed to drain blood or remove blood clots if you have a penetrating wound.
-A portion of your pericardium may also be removed to help relieve pressure on your heart.
+Your doctor will drain the fluid from your pericardial sac, typically with a needle.
+This procedure is called pericardiocentesis.
+Your doctor may perform a more invasive procedure called a thoracotomy to drain blood or remove blood clots if you have a penetrating wound.
+They may remove part of your pericardium to help relieve pressure on your heart.